TTonnyy789/text-topic-modelling-bertopic/README.md

 docker run -it --rm ttonnyy789/bertopic-bb
 ```

-Once you execute the command, the follow window will present in your terminal.
+Once you execute the command, the follow result will present on your terminal.
 After the `Enter text:` appear you can provide any text input when prompted to get the related topics.

 `Make sure there are no spaces or blank lines in the input text`